mdklatt/serial-python/doc/tutorial.md

         reader = FixedWidthReader(istream, array_fields)
         writer = FixedWidthWriter(ostream, array_fields)
         for record in reader:
             # Write each record to the stream.
-Or, write all records in a single
-            # call: writer.dump(reader)
             writer.write(record)
+        # Or, write all records in a single call: writer.dump(reader)

+## Output Formatting ##

+Each field is formatted for output according to its [format string][2].
+For fixed-width output, values are fit to the alloted field widths by padding on the left or truncating on the right.
+By using a format width, values can be positioned within the field.
+For a left-justified field, the format width *must* match the field with.
+Use a format width smaller than the field width to specify a left margin and control spacing between field values.

+    ...
+    StringField("stid", (0, 6), "6s"),  # left-justified
+    FloatField("value", (6, 14), "7.2f"),  # one character left margin

+## Default Values ##

+For every output record a Writer will write a value for each defined field.
+If a field is missing from a record the Writer will use the default value for that field (`None` is encoded as a blank field).
+Default output values must be type- compatible, e.g. an `IntField` cannot have a default value of "M".

 # Delimited Data #